dbajnok99/PlanRadarDevelopmentTask/README.md

  - progress (integer)

 When creating a ticket an ActionMailer::MailDeliveryJob is created to be performed at the desired time.
+I am using an SMTP Mailer, therefore the emails will be sent if all the data was given correctly.

 ## Running the test